tracer-x/TracerX-examples/README.md

 Simple examples for running with Tracer-X KLEE
 ----------------------------------------------

-Copyright 2015-2017 National University of Singapore.
-See LICENSE.md for license information.
+Copyright 2015-2017 National University of Singapore

 This software includes third-party software, including some sample programs are from LLBMC 2013.1 distribution modified for running with KLEE, GNU Coreutils 6.10, and portions of libPNG.
 Their license information is included in the `license/LLBMC_LICENSE`, `license/COPYING`, and `license/LIBPNG_LICENSE`.